 the big announcement!!!

-You shouldn’t worry.
-First of all, the covers will remain essentially the same.
+By now, you have probably caught on that we've changed the name of the series, as mentioned in the graphic above.
+Don't worry.
 The print covers will still match whatever printed volumes you already have.
 And if you search Amazon for Ghosts of Culloden Moor, you’ll still find us.

 Links from the book list, in the back of your books, will still take you to each Highlander’s book page.
 Very little will change, actually.